IntraCoin/IntraCoin/README.md

-# IndygoArt
+# IntraCoin
-IndygoArt is a blockchain based marketplace for artists to sell their artwork at the most competitive rates in the business.
+IntraCoin is a rewards and payments ERC20 based cryptocurrency